Formalizing and Evaluating Requirements of Perception Systems for Automated Vehicles using Spatio-Temporal Perception Logic: Preliminaries

-A \textit{data-object stream} $\Data$ is a sequence of data-objects representing objects in the ego vehicle's environment.
 We refer to each dataset in the sequence as a frame.
 In each frame, objects are classified and stored in a data-object.
 Data-objects are abstract because in the absence of a standard classification format, the output of different perception systems are not necessarily compatible with each other.
 To simplify the presentation, we will also refer to the order of each frame in the data stream as a frame number.
 For each frame $i$, $\Data(i)$ is the set of data-objects for frame $i$, where $i$ is the order of the frame in the data-object stream $\Data$.
 We assume that a data stream is provided by a perception system, in which a function $\Retrieve$ retrieves data-attributes for an identified object.
-A \textit{data-attribute} is a property of an object such as class, probability, geometric characteristics, etc. Some examples could be: \begin{itemize} \item {by $\Retrieve(\Data (i), ID).Class$, we refer to the class of an object identified by $ID$ in the $i$'th frame,} \item by $\Retrieve(\Data(i),ID).Prob$, we refer to the probability that an object identified by $ID$ in the $i$'th frame is correctly classified, \item by $\Retrieve(\Data(i),ID).PC$, we refer to the point clouds associated with an object identified by $ID$ in the $i$'th frame. \end{itemize} The function $\sorder$ returns the set of identifiers for a given set of data-objects.
+A \textit{data-attribute} is a property of an object such as class, probability, geometric characteristics, etc. Some examples could be: \begin{itemize} \item {by $\Retrieve(\Data (i), id).Class$, we refer to the class of an object identified by $id$ in the $i$'th frame,} \item by $\Retrieve(\Data(i),id).Prob$, we refer to the probability that an object identified by $id$ in the $i$'th frame is correctly classified, \item by $\Retrieve(\Data(i),id).PC$, we refer to the point clouds associated with an object identified by $id$ in the $i$'th frame. \end{itemize} The function $\sorder$ returns the set of identifiers for a given set of data-objects.
 By $\sorder(\Data(i))$, we refer to all the identifiers that are assigned to the data-objects in the $i$'th frame.
 Another important attribute of each frame is its time stamp, i.e., when this frame was captured in physical time.
-We represent this attribute for the frame $i$ by $\tau(i)$. \begin{example} Assume that data-object stream $\Data$ is represented in Figure \ref{fig:kitti:case-study}, then the below equalities hold: \begin{itemize} \item $\sorder(\Data(1))=\{1,2,3\}$ \item $\sorder(\Data(1),2).Class=cyclist$ \item $\sorder(\Data(1),2).Prob=0.57$ \item $\tau(1)=0.04$ \end{itemize} \end{example}
+We represent this attribute for the frame $i$ by $\tau(i)$. \begin{exmp} Assume that data-object stream $\Data$ is represented in Figure \ref{fig:kitti:case-study}, then the below equalities hold: \begin{itemize} \item $\sorder(\Data(1))=\{1,2,3\}$ \item \revisionTwo{ $\Retrieve(\Data(1),2).Class=cyclist$ } \item \revisionTwo{ $\Retrieve(\Data(1),2).Prob=0.57$ } \item $\tau(1)=0.04$ \end{itemize} \end{exmp}

+Finally, we remark that in offline monitoring, which is the application that we consider in this paper, the data stream $\Data$ is finite.
+We use the notation $|\Data|$ to indicate the total number of frames in the data stream.